5 Real Estate Tech Trends Transforming End-to-End Client Experiences

 Agents should also consider another significant benefit of CRMs: making signing contracts easier for buyers by centralizing client data.

 Mortgage closing can take hours and require around 100 signatures and initials.
 Create a process to allow buyers to sign digitally on their preferred device, then house all agreements within your CRM.
-Use DocuSign eSignature to handle agreements from start to finish.
+Use Docusign eSignature to handle agreements from start to finish.

 “You hear it pretty consistently throughout the real estate community—technology is a tool that helps us do our business better,” says McNair.
-“DocuSign is a game-changer for us because there are so many inefficiencies in the business still today.”
+“Docusign is a game-changer for us because there are so many inefficiencies in the business still today.”

 Social media to grow your audience